Arash-Barabadi/ROS2/04_ROS2_Tools/Remap_a_Topic_at_Runtime/Readme.md

 ```bash
 ros2 run my_py_pkg robot_news_station --ros-args -r robot_news:=my_news
 ```
-## then the publisher is called, now I call the subscriber, but nothing appear on terminal.
+## Accordingly the publisher is called, now I call the subscriber, but nothing appear on terminal.
 As can bee seen from the below image, we have two topics, Publisher is publish to one of them and subscriber subscribe to another one.
 ![Screenshot from 2024-04-29 21-15-53](https://github.com/Arash-Barabadi/ROS2/assets/54539090/355a30d2-71bb-4538-a2c6-063275b89fce)
 ## To combine the the both above mentioned topics into one, we should write the following line:
 ```bash